Stefantut/Movies-App/README.md

 ## Description

 Movies App built in React ^16.13.1 which will display all movies from [The Movie Database API](https://www.themoviedb.org/) and all the details about each movie.
+The user can either filter all the movies by genres or use the search field to find a specific movie.
+Has a custom pagination which will fetch a different endpoint for each functionality, either on load, Search results or Genres filter.

 **I used:**